Star Trek project

 Space station variants and exploration stuff.
 The Doomsday Machine has some organic elements to it so I think... maybe curling it up could be interesting.
 I gave the telescope some long arms to suggest reach, but it probably uses distortion fields of some sort.

 A mature Federation would probably be so far ahead in combined research & numbers that xenophobic single-species factions are more like DPRK.
 That's why a Federation exploration vessel easily matches their best warships, and it works with the show's original vision: exploration-cooperation-adventure, not war.
-The ships aren't really cool enough for pew-pew anyways.
-I'm tempted to make the Constitution type ships the general Federation ships by the time of TOS, suggesting that they are designed as a joint venture by the members and carry mixed crews (though likely balanced differently depending on region / home dock).
+Star Trek aren't really visually designed for cool pew-pew anyways.
+I'm tempted to make the Saucer+Nacelle type ships the general Federation ships by the time of TOS, suggesting that they are designed as a joint venture by the members and carry mixed crews (though likely balanced differently depending on region / home dock).

 Large starships should be faster than smaller stuff like shuttles as I think starships are the main course.
-Perhaps large engines are needed to spproach warp 5 or 6.
+Perhaps large engines are needed to approach warp 5 or 6.
 Unmanned things could approach that, maybe because they don't need to worry about radiation and such, and the drives could be one-way disposables.
 I'd limit shuttles to 3, max 4 because otherwise they'd be too useful, supplanting starships.
+Early ring ships were warp 1-2.
+Not sure if TOS or TNG scale should be used but they're quite similar at TOS warp factors.

 Crew